RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/Pixel Art - notes.md

 + pixel/script.js

-You can also find a completed version of this project's challenges in the 'Volunteer Resources' folder, which contains:
+You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:

 + index.html
 + style.css